OnlyFans in College: The Honest Guide Students Actually Need

 OnlyFans income is self-employment income.
 This means:

-• 25–30% of gross earnings set aside for taxes from the start
+- Set aside 25–30% of gross earnings for taxes from day one

-• Schedule C required when filing your tax return
+- Schedule C required when filing your return

-• Quarterly estimated payments may be required if earning consistently
+- Quarterly estimated payments may be required for consistent earners

-• Business expenses are deductible — equipment, outfits, props, internet portion, etc.
+- Business expenses are deductible — equipment, outfits, props, relevant internet portion

 Financial Aid Impact

-If you receive financial aid, then you need to understand exactly how additional earned income affects your eligibility before generating that income.
+If you receive financial aid, understand exactly how additional earned income affects your eligibility before generating that income.
 Earned income is reportable on FAFSA.
 Significant earnings can reduce eligibility for need-based aid.

-• You must be 18+ to create an OnlyFans account — this is a hard requirement
+- You must be 18+ to create an OnlyFans account — this is a hard requirement with no exceptions

-You deserve an honest conversation about what this does to your mental health — the ways it can help, and the ways it can hurt, if you’re not prepared.
+You deserve an honest conversation about what this does to your mental health — both how it can help and how it can hurt if you’re not prepared.

 What Can Help